 The research team’s hypothesis — that cats in the food-toy group would be perceived to have a better quality of life — was not proven.
 Interestingly, quality of life also was not tied to the amount of weight each cat lost or the cat’s “success” in the program.

-The team did discover, however, that weight loss seemed to improve the cat’s daily functioning: mobility, grooming, and overall mood.
-Since weight gain, typically, is gradual, many of the owners hadn’t realized just how much the added pounds had affected their cat’s quality of life.
+The team did discover, however, that weight loss seemed to improve the cat’s daily functioning, including mobility, grooming, and overall mood.
+Since weight gain is typically gradual, many of the owners hadn’t realized just how much the added pounds had affected their cat’s quality of life.

 They also discovered that Purina’s Fortiflora probiotic product was useful in getting cats to eat vegetables as a low-calorie snack.
 This finding has high clinical relevance because veterinarians and owners can implement this “diet hack” to help cats lose weight.

-Dr. Dodd will present this research and aim to publish it later this year.
-Other clinical trials are in progress around the college; if you or someone you know has a pet who qualifies, please contact us.
+Dr. Dodd will present this research and aims to publish it later this year.

-Please enjoy this compilation of the study's fabulous felines, which includes some "blooper reel" images that were too silly to include elsewhere.
-Thank you to all participants who sent in photos and testimonials!
+This compilation of the study's fabulous felines also includes some "blooper reel" images that were too silly to include elsewhere.
+Thank you to all participants who submitted photos and testimonials!